 “I always encourage people to start with the “what” of their design style-what about this photo speaks to you?
 What is it about that style that makes you gravitate towards it?
 I can’t tell you how many times I get told, “I have no idea what my style is”, but once you look at all of your inspiration together your style becomes incredibly clear.
 It may be mostly one design style, but it also could be a nice mix of 3 or 4 sometimes more styles.
 It’s all about how you bring the styles together that can really make your space not only a fabulous space, but something that really speaks to you and fits your lifestyle and personality.”

-Once you’ve curated what you think is your perfect inspiration collection, clean up the vision board and remove items that don't apply.
+Once you’ve curated what you think is your perfect design inspiration collection, clean up the vision board and remove items that don't apply.
 Remember to think of every detail you possibly can.
-Even a detail as small as paint color will greatly impact the feel of the space.
+Details such as paint color, countertop material, light fixtures, the type of bath you like, and kitchen cabinet styles and colors will greatly impact the feel of the space.

 Once you have a clear picture of how you want to feel in your space, the designer will start asking questions related to materials.
 Do you prefer wallpaper or paint?
 High gloss or matte finish?
 Do you like the look of granite or marble better?
 What type of flooring material do you prefer?

-Some homeowners may not have a clear decision on what they want, but they know what they don’t like.
+Some homeowners may not have a clear decision on what they want, but everyone knows what they don’t like.
 This is where we uncover possibly bad experiences with certain materials in the past.
-For example, a homeowner may say, “we hate cleaning grout, and we don’t want grout joints.”
+For example, a homeowner may say, “We hate cleaning grout, and we don’t want grout joints.”
 Rather than ruling out tile altogether, your design team can educate you about how grout has come a long way, and you can choose larger tiles and new grout made from non-organic materials that aren’t as porous and are easier to clean.

-If the client has a ‘must-have’ design element they want to be included, it’s important to communicate this early on so that the design team can create the space around the must-have element.
-Focal points could range from a luxurious bathtub in a primary suite, to a sentimental piece of art you want perfectly displayed.
+If you have a ‘must-have’ design element you want to be included, it’s important to communicate this early on so that the design team can create the space around the must-have element.
+Focal points could range from:

-It’s also important for the client to keep an open mind about the process.
-Sometimes the centerpiece that the client wants isn’t feasible for their budget or structure.
+It’s also important for you to keep an open mind about the process.
+Sometimes the centerpiece that the client wants isn’t feasible for the budget or structure.
 However, coming with a centerpiece or specific functionality is a great place to start determining the big picture of the client’s design style.
 Just about anything is possible, but that doesn’t mean that it’s possible within the homeowner’s budget.
-At this stage rather than asking what you want the space to look like, a good designer will ask, “how will the space be used?”
+At this stage, rather than asking what you want the space to look like, a good designer will ask, “How will the space be used?”
 The answers to this question will help the designer design the space in a functional way.

-Based on the client’s input from above, the designer will usually create 2-3 boards that include materials, built-ins, colors, fixtures and possibly large furniture pieces that can be interchanged.
-Based on the storyboards, the client will use these flat lays to narrow down the options into one design that perfectly reflects their aesthetic.
+Based on your input from above, the designer will usually create 2-3 vision boards that include materials, built-ins, colors, fixtures, and possibly large furniture pieces that can be interchanged.
+Based on the storyboards, the client will use these to narrow down the options into one cohesive design that perfectly reflects their aesthetic in the new space.

-Begin the process of planning your perfect home renovation project by downloading the eBook, "The Homeowner’s Guide to Planning a Remarkable Renovation."
+Begin the process of planning your perfect home renovation project by downloading the home renovation checklist "The Homeowner’s Guide to Planning a Remarkable Renovation."